orefalo/svelte-treeviews/README.md

 At last... a full featured tree component for the Svelte eco-system.

+This package is a port of the excellent [he-tree](https://github.com/phphe/he-tree), ported from Vuejs 3 to Svelte 5.
+It took me a long time to adjust to the vuejs syntax, learn svelte 5, port sub-components [svelte-virtuallists](https://github.com/orefalo/svelte-virtuallists) and port the code.
+Many thanks to the original author, this project would have not made it if the code was not opensourced.

+At this point, I can confidently state that Svelte 5 has a natural syntax, breaking away from other frameworks without sacrificing features or performance.

 ## Features

 - ❺❺➎⓹⓹ **Svelte 5+ only**
   Build for Svelte 5+ in Typescript.

 - 🚀 **Performant**
-  Can render large tree elements, thanks to its optimization with `svelte-virtuallists`.
+  Can render large tree elements, thanks to its optimization with [svelte-virtuallists](https://github.com/orefalo/svelte-virtuallists).

 - 🛠 **Configurable**
-  Headless, unintrusive, easy to tune.
+  Headless, themeable, unobtrusive, easily adjustable, with built-in styling and behavioral parameters.

 - 💠 **Advanced Features**
-  Headless, Drag&Drop, Key controls, Tree and Tabular shaped data,  Checkboxes, Right to left...etc.
+  Headless, Drag and drop, Key controls, Tree and tabular shaped data,  Checkboxes, Indetermined state, Right to left...etc.

 - 🧩 **Programming Interface**
   Powerful API and events to integrate in all your projects.

 - 💼 **Small**
-  Compact, one dependency – Only ~5kb when compressed.
+  Compact, one dependency – Only ~7kb when compressed.

 ## Browser Support